ESzyszka/Capstone_project/README.md

 This folder contains implementation of a hand gesture recogniser for Polish Sign Language.
 Often refered to in literature as PJM.
-The project was submited as part of the undergraduate thesis at Minerva Schools at KGI in the departament of Computer Science and can be read as a full paper [here!](https://www.overleaf.com/read/tvrgdjxgcfjw)
+The project was submited as part of the undergraduate thesis at Minerva Schools at KGI in the departament of Computer Science and can be read as a full paper [here](https://www.overleaf.com/read/tvrgdjxgcfjw) or in the form of a blog post [here]().

-List of files in the project
+List of files in the Capstone_project repository

 1. PJM_Keyboard